SPHEREx/spherex-sphinx/docs/user-guide/getting-started.rst

 ===================================================

 This is an optional file that you can add in the same directory as both ``spherex.toml`` and ``conf.py``.
-It's contents are automatically added to each reStructuredText source file and is a great place to put common link definitions and substitutions for your documentation project.
+Its contents are automatically added to each reStructuredText source file and is a great place to put common link definitions and substitutions for your documentation project.
 An example:

 .. code-block:: rst
-   :caption: _rst_epilog.rst
+   :caption: docs/_rst_epilog.rst

    .. _SPHEREx: https://spherex.caltech.edu